 The Coos Bay Schools Community Foundation

 The Coos Bay Schools Community Foundation is a non-profit community organization whose mission is to promote programs in arts, academics, activities, and athletics to benefit the students of the Coos Bay School District.
-Click here to find out about funded programs and how you can make a difference with a donation.

 District Weather Stations

 You can now view live weather feeds from Marshfield High School, Millicoma School and Sunset School.

 For more information, go to Weather

 Below is the order in which Coos Bay Schools notifies parents, staff and the community of school closure or other emegencies.